12 Leadership Theories and Styles for Managers

 The magic word for results-based managers is efficiency.
 You’re not concerned with how things get done, as long as they get done well and in the quickest way possible.

 You don’t feel the need to create every rule and method yourself — if an employee comes up with a superior way of doing things, you’re happy to make changes to company policy.
 The only thing that matters with this type of management style is results.

 The Laissez-Faire type of management style requires two things: an extremely laid-back attitude and a great deal of confidence in your staff.
 If you possess these two traits, you might be well-suited for a laissez-faire style of leadership.

 This method is effective because laissez-faire managers don’t busy themselves with micromanaging employees.
-At the same time, employees appreciate the autonomy they’ve been given and will often show more initiative than if they were being told exactly what to do and how to do it.
+Also, employees appreciate the autonomy they’ve been given and will often show more initiative than if they were being told exactly what to do and how to do it.

 You’re looking to have real, thoughtful conversations about improving your business, which empowers your staff and may even provide some innovative solutions.